Dedicated Louisville Medication Error Attorney Ready To Help You

 The wrong medication or wrong dosage can be deadly.
 Medicine is supposed to help us.
 The right medication in the right dosage can heal us, take away our pain, prevent future health problems, and cure us of ills.
 In fact, throughout modern healthcare, advances in medicine and medication have saved countless lives and improved the quality of life of all of humankind.

-However, it is vital to understand that medications must be handled carefully and correctly in order to heal.
+It is vital to understand that medications must be handled carefully and correctly in order to heal.
 The wrong medication or the wrong dosage of medication can be injurious, or even deadly.
 Doctors, nurses, hospitals, and pharmacists have a responsibility to prescribe, administer, and monitor medications in a safe and responsible manner.
 If a medication error takes place because of negligence, you may be able to seek compensation for damages, including:

 - Past and future medical bills related to your injuries.